keboola/connection-docs/writers/bi-tools/gooddata/index.md

 * TOC
 {:toc}

-*Note: The GoodData writer described on this page is in Beta version.*

 This writer sends tables into a [GoodData](https://www.gooddata.com/) project and can be used with either your own GoodData account or with an account provided by Keboola.
 Before configuring the GoodData writer, it is important to understand that GoodData analytics relies on a